Islandora/documentation/docs/user-documentation/creating-a-node.md

 A resource node holds the descriptive metadata for content, as well as grouping together an original file and all of the derivatives files generated from it.

 The model for exactly what constitutes an object in Islandora 8 is flexible and can be adapted to the needs of specific users.
-For example, the islandora_defaults configuration creates an object as a resource node or "Repository Item" with metadata about the item, and one or more Media attached to it, where each Media has a single file and its own individual metadata.
+For example, the Islandora Defaults configuration considers an object as a resource node of the type "Repository Item"  which contains descriptive metadata about the object.
+Attached to that Node are one or more Media, each representing a file that is part of this object, such as "Original File", "Thumbnail", "Preservation Master", etc. With this model, every original file uploaded into Islandora has its own resource node.

-Multi-file Media configurations also attach Media to a parent node, but allow for multiple files to be a part of each attached Media, without their own individual metadata attached to each file.
+Multi-file Media configurations also attach Media to a parent node, but allow for that node to be represened by multiple "Original File"s.
+In this model, a Media contains the original file as well as any derivative files created from it (thumbnail, service file, etc.).

-For an example of where these two different aproaches could apply, the islandora_defaults_ configuration might make sense for a book that has rich page-level metadata, so that each page would be its own Media with its own metadata record; the multi-file media configuration might be a better fit for a book that does not have page-level metadata, so that each page can be attached to a single Media with single metadata record for the entire book.
+For an example of where these two different approaches could apply, the basic configuration might make sense for a book that has rich page-level metadata, so that each page would be its own Node with its own metadata record; the multi-file media configuration might be a better fit for a book that does not have page-level metadata (except an ordering or page numbers), so that each Media would represent one page, and all pages (Media) would be attached to a single parent Node/metadata record for the entire book.

 ## Before you start